rjungemann/journeys/README.md

 # cause the entity to move from room to room periodically
 wandering

-# TODO
-# if in the same room, will jump to their aid
-# if enters room during combat, will also jump to their aid
-ally:<name>
-# TODO
 # Will attack those not on their side in combat
 hostile
+# If in the same room, will jump to their aid
+# If enters room during combat, will also jump to their aid
+ally:<name>
 ```